VDevGushin/InstagramWorkTest/README.txt

-InstagramWorkTest
+InstagramWorkTestâââ
-It's application to create a collage of photos downloaded from the instagram.
+It's application to create a collâûâàûâage of photos downloaded from the instagram.

-This app takes the last twenty images from the user, sorts and gives them the opportunity to collect their collage
+This app takes the last twenty images from the user, sorts and gives them the opportunity to collect their collage àôûâàôûâà
 P.S.
-It's a simple example of a test project.
+It's a simple example of a test project. ôûâàôûâàôûâàôûâàôûâ

-Libraries:
+Libraries:ôûâ
 123123123
 LightInject.3.0.1.6
 Newtonsoft.Json.6.0.5